-Information Science Graduate Programs: BasicsInformation Science Graduate Programs are available as Graduate Certificates, Masters and Information Science PhD programs.
+Information Science Graduate Programs are available as Graduate Certificates, Masters and Information Science PhD programs.
 Professionals in this interdisciplinary field are concerned with gathering, organizing, storing, analyzing, managing and transforming information and digital data to serve the needs of businesses and solve problems in industry.
 Students interested in a Masters in Information Science typically have a Bachelor’s degree in Information Science, information systems or a related major.
 A Master’s degree can serve as a platform for a PhD Information Science program.

 DID YOU KNOW?
 Archivists create and maintain accessible computer databases that incorporate current advances in digital information storage technology.
-78% of professionals in this field hold a Master’s degree, 6% a Post Master’s Certificate[i]
+81% of professionals in this field hold a Master’s degree, 3% a Post Master’s Certificate according to O*NET OnLine.

 Naturally, investing your time, discipline and money on a graduate degree may seem daunting, and you want to know ‘is it worth it?’.
 Other than your personal goals, here are a few reasons to consider searching for an Information Science Graduate program and graduate school:

 WHY EARN AN INFORMATION SCIENCE GRADUATE DEGREE?
 Librarians need a master’s degree in library science for entry-level jobs[ii] Some employers require special librarians to have a master’s degree, a professional degree or a PhD.[iii]